 It was a cold, damp, windy day.
 I could hear the foghorn.
 Looking out the window I didn’t fancy going outside.
 If it clears up I’ll go out later.
 First I’ll have something to eat and listen to the news.
 I heated up a tin of pea and ham soup and turned the TV on.

 Flicking through the channels I came across ‘When the Boat Comes In’.
 Never seen it before but within minutes I’m hooked.
-The writing was sharp, the story was great and Jack was the man.
-Recognised a few locations so next time in the Local History library I’ll search and see if there is any reference to the program.
+The writing was sharp, the story was great and central character Jack Ford, was the man.
+Also recognised a few locations so next time in the Local History library I’ll search and see if there is any reference to the program.

 Using archive material and personal interviews with people who lived there, we look at the changes made in Tyne Dock.
 These are short extracts from some of the interviews filmed in 2012.